 What is a feng shui bagua model?

 Bagua is a feng shui energetic and metaphoric matrix, a code for space harmonisation and manifestation.
 The bagua maps the primary aspects of our lives and values (career, relationships, wealth and so on).
-It is also a map used in feng shui to locate the areas in our homes and workplaces that we can be used to represent these values and life aspects.
+Simply put, bagua is a vision board for your life.
+It is also a map used in feng shui to locate the areas in our homes and workplaces that we can use to represent these values and life aspects.
 Bagua is an amplifier and a mirror of our own values, needs, wants and desires (it’s not a telescope).
-Balancing, activating and enhancing chi/energy in these physical areas (with lighting, pictures, plants, furniture, objects, etc) can then improve the corresponding aspects of our life.
+Balancing, activating and enhancing chi/energy in these physical areas (with lighting, pictures, plants, furniture, objects, etc) can then improve the corresponding aspects of our lives.
 It can be thought of as an energetic matrix of energy flow in any space.
 In short, bagua is an imaginary or conceptual tool or method for organising, physicalising, codifying and activating your values and manifesting your dreams and goals.

 The history behind the bagua model

 Bagua is a magic square or Luo Shu and is based on trigrams from I-Ching, the Book of Changes (in both early heaven and latter heaven sequence).